YordanGeorgiev/qto/doc/md/installations_doc.md

     bash ./src/bash/qto/qto.sh -a check-perl-syntax -a scramble-confs -a provision-db-admin -a run-qto-db-ddl -a load-db-data-from-s3

 ### 3.8.
 Edit the configuration file and start the web server
-You would have to set the web_host variable in the configuration files to the ip address or DNS name if you have configured one for this ip address, otherwise your nginx configuration will be broken ...
+You would have to set the web_host variable in the configuration files to the ip address or DNS name if you have configured one for this ip address, otherwise your nginx configuration will be broken.
 The following command will both start the Mojolicious hyphotoad server initiating the qto application layer and the nginx reverse proxy, which will listen on the app-&gt;port port defined in the cnf/env/dev.env.json file.

     # start the web server
     ./src/bash/qto/qto.sh -a mojo-hypnotoad-start

 ### 3.9.
-Access the qto application from the web
+Access the QTO application from the web
-The qto web application is available at the following address http://&lt;&lt;just-copied-IPv4-Public-IP&gt;&gt;:8078 should redirect you to the dev_qto/login page - this is the end-point via mojolicious over http ( NOT safe ).
+The QTO web application is available at the following address http://&lt;&lt;just-copied-IPv4-Public-IP&gt;&gt;:8078 should redirect you to the dev_qto/login page - this is the end-point via mojolicious over http ( NOT safe ).

-The qto web application is available at the following address http://&lt;&lt;just-copied-IPv4-Public-IP&gt;&gt;:78 should redirect you to the dev_qto/login page - via the nginx proxy ( SAFE )
+The QTO web application is available at the following address http://&lt;&lt;just-copied-IPv4-Public-IP&gt;&gt;:78 should redirect you to the dev_qto/login page - via the nginx proxy ( SAFE )